daniel-acga/Carpobrotus_root_microbiota/README.md

 # Carpobrotus_root_microbiome

-The scripts starting with "dada" were used to generate ASVs and annotate taxonomically until getting phyloseq objects for every exeprimental dataset.
+The scripts starting with "dada" were used to generate ASVs and annotate taxonomically until getting phyloseq objects for every exeprimental dataset downloaded from the ENA.
 The scripts called "merged_dataset" contain all the Generalized impacts across locations analysis.
 The modelling script for the random forest analysis was adapted from Qian et al., 2020 and Liu et al., 2021.
 Analysis and figure layout for multi-habitat integrative analysis were built upon the recommendations of Liu et al., 2021 and Li et al., 2022.

 Qian, X., Liu, Y. X., Ye, X., Zheng, W., Lv, S., Mo, M., ... & Lu, M. (2020).
 Gut microbiota in children with juvenile idiopathic arthritis: characteristics, biomarker identification, and usefulness in clinical prediction.
 BMC genomics, 21(1), 286.